-Cheshire Mews is a domiciliary care agency (supported living type scheme) operating under the auspices of Leonard Cheshire Disability (a voluntary organisation).
-The scheme provides supported living accommodation for 15 service users with range disabilities.
+The Meadows is a domiciliary care supported living type agency operating under the auspices of Leonard Cheshire Disability (a voluntary organisation).

+The scheme provides supported living accommodation for six service users with a range of physical disabilities and acquired brain injuries.

-All service users in Cheshire Mews live within independently maintained flats and are provided with support in a range of activities of daily living, such as managing financial affairs, shopping, maintaining social activities and relationships, and cooking.
+All service users live within independently maintained bungalows and are provided with support in a range of activities and relationships, cooking, personal care, medication and care and appearance, where appropriate.